-6.3.1 The Employer shall pay one hundred percent (100%) of the costs of a Manulife Financial Insurance Co plan for all regular employees.
+- 6.3.1 The Employer shall pay one hundred percent (100%) of the costs of a Manulife Financial Insurance Co plan for all regular employees.
 The premium costs of the Extended Health Benefit Plan shall be borne by the Employer.
-All

-- 6.3.1.1 MEDEX is a component for all groups and is a standard provision of Manulife Financial Insurance Company's coverage. - 6.3.1.2 Charges for registered psychologists are covered to a maximum of four hundred dollars (\$400) per calendar year.
+All administrative costs for these plans shall be borne by the Employer.
+Participation in these plans shall be a condition of employment unless the regular employee is covered as a spouse in another plan.
+Coverage in the plans shall be from the date of employment. - 6.3.1.1 MEDEX is a component for all groups and is a standard provision of Manulife Financial Insurance Company's coverage. - 6.3.1.2 Charges for registered psychologists, registered counsellors, and registered social workers are covered to a combined maximum of one thousand dollars (\$1000) per calendar year.
 This maximum is per insured. - 6.3.1.3 There is no set limit for charges for testing supplies, needles and syringes for diabetics.
 Manulife Financial Insurance Company's standard wording on this is "reasonable and customary".
 Charges for these would be part of the overall reimbursement maximum. - 6.3.1.4 Reimbursement for flu vaccination where the member is not already entitled to a free vaccination. - 6.3.2 The College will make provision for transportation for an employee or an eligible dependent to medical services not available in the employee's home community. - 6.3.3 Where, upon the written advice of a medical practitioner, a person eligible under Article 6.3.2 requires a traveling companion, transportation costs for the companion will also be paid. - 6.3.4 The Plan will also provide for expenses of up to fifty (\$50.00) dollars per day to a maximum of seven (7) days per referral in cases where transportation has been provided under Article 6.3.2 and Article 6.3.3 above.
 There will be no doubling up of the daily maximum for the patient and the traveling companion. - 6.3.5 In addition to the travel provisions of Manulife Financial Assurance Co coverage, the College shall provide return travel to the College region if a member is injured or ill while out of the College region on College business.